ErwanBarbedor/Plume_-_TextEngine/readme.md

 This doesn't work in Plume because `foo` will be expanded first.

+## Changelog

+### 0.2.0

+#### Features
+- Can give argument to included files.
+- Can call any method or metamethod on tokenlist via implicit call.

+#### Improvement
+- In traceback, file path shown as relative
+- Alias cannot erase existing macros
+- `\config` second argument is always sees as a lua block.

+### 0.1.0

+Initial release

 ## License

 This project is licensed under the GNU General Public License (GNU-GPL).
 This means that you are free to use, modify and redistribute the source code.
 However, if you distribute a modified version, you must also do so under the same license.